Radial Partitioning with Spectral Penalty Parameter Selection in Distributed Optimization for Power Systems: Distributed Consensus Algorithm (DiCA)

 Let $\bm v$, $\bm \theta$, $\bm p$, $\bm q$, and $\bm p^G$ be the vectors that contain $v_i$, $\theta_i$, $p_{ij}$, $q_{ij}$, and $p_i^g$ for a given region, and let $\bm w$ be a vector created by stacking these five vectors together.
 In other words, $\bm w$ is a vector of all variables in a sub-problem.
 Similarly, we define $\bm \beta$ and $\bm y$.
 Then, the \emph{Lagrangian Dual} for region $k$ is

-Algorithm \ref{alg:DiCA} describes the DiCA, which has three stages in each iteration.
+Algorithm \ref{alg:DiCA} describes the DiCA algorithm.
 At the first stage, which is the computationally demanding one, we solve OPF with $L_k$ as the objective function for each region to update $\bm w$.
 At the second and third stages, the algorithm updates $\bm \beta$ and $\bm y$ respectively with simple algebraic operations.
+The forth stage is for updating the penalty parameters.
 As can be seen, variables $\beta$ do not have the index $k$ for the region, since these are independent of regions and are the references that the local copies \emph{consent to} be equal to them.

 This algorithm is a simple generalization of the consensus ADMM described in \cite{boyd2011distributed}-Chapter 7, with promising numerical performance.
 The structure of the algorithm is simpler than many other distributed optimization algorithms for OPF in the literature, which simplifies crucial parameter tuning.
 For the stopping criteria, each agent checks if its own primal and dual residuals are smaller than a given $\epsilon$.
 This is more practical than the cases where a centralized unit has to calculate the stopping criteria.
 For each agent $k$, these residual vectors at iteration $t$ are calculated as follows, which are the generalization of the residuals for the general ADMM approach in \cite{boyd2011distributed}: